 Great press everywhere for the now-in-previews-I-can’t-wait-to-see-it production of Stephen Sondheim‘s Follies that began life at the Kennedy Center this spring and is now in residence at the Marriott Marquis Theatre on Broadway.

-In an article with and about this production’s Sally, Bernadette Peters, in the August 14, 2011 edition of New York Magazine, we hear about a professional who is serious and playful, sometimes in equal measure, sometimes more serious than her sweet visage might suggest.
+In an interview with this production’s Sally, Bernadette Peters, in the August 14, 2011 edition of New York Magazine, we meet a professional who is serious and playful, sometimes in equal measure, sometimes more serious than her sweet visage might suggest.
 We read of a professional who started singing with a serious adult voice before the age of five.
 Person and image bring another event to mind.

 © Martha Wade Steketee (August 15, 2011)